 - Acid reflux tests measure the amount of acid in the fluid inside your esophagus.

-If these tests don’t help your doctor identify the cause of your cough, they might insert a thin tube into your throat or nasal passage to see the insides of your airways.
+If these tests don’t help your doctor identify the cause of your cough, they might insert a thin tube into your throat or nasal passage to see the insides of your upper airways.

 Rhinoscopy uses a scope to view the inside of your nasal passages.